AlyRagab/k8a-pattern/README.md

 # k8a-pattern
-Generating a Random Numbers API and check its compute Predictable Compute Usage
+Generating a Random Numbers API and check its Predictable Compute Usage

 ### Usage:
 ```